ng-marcus/lsp-grain/README.md

 - Select `Launch Client` from the drop down.
 - Run the launch config.
 - If you want to debug the server as well use the launch configuration `Attach to Server`
-- In the [Extension Development Host] instance of VSCode, open a document in 'plain text' language mode.
+- In the [Extension Development Host] instance of VSCode, open a document in 'grain' language mode.
-  - Type `j` or `t` to see `Javascript` and `TypeScript` completion.
-  - Enter text content such as `AAA aaa BBB`.
-The extension will emit diagnostics for all words in all-uppercase.